Fibre Channel over Ethernet (FCoE) allows Fibre Channel traffic

 to signal the far end to pause the data transmission for a short

 period of time.
-The pause functionality is applied to all traffic on the link.
+The pause functionality is applied to all the

 functionality to specific classes of traffic on the Ethernet link.